Darrell Jackson Jr. DT Florida State | NFL Draft Profile & Scouting Report

 Scouting Report: Weaknesses

-- Can play too high at times, especially when fatigued, negating his natural leverage advantage and making him easier to control
+- Can play too high at times, negating his natural leverage advantage and allowing smaller interior linemen to get underneath his pads and stalemate him at the point of attack.

 Scouting Report: Summary